James Intercisus: Death

 He was killed in Beth Lapat (Gundishapur).
 The ruins of this city are near Dezful, Iran.

 At his execution, he survived the loss of limbs until he was beheaded.
 His followers requested to receive his remains as relics, but this request was denied; according to some they went on to steal them, after which they were sent to the Portuguese cathedral of Braga and put into a sarcophagus in the Relics Chapel.

 Legend

-James' story is recounted in The Golden Legend.
+James' story is recounted in The Golden Legend by Jacobus de Voragine.

 According to Katherine Rabenstein, he may be a composite character of James of Beit (who, having renounced Christianity under Yazdegerd, was shamed by his parents and changed his mind, becoming a martyr under the persecution of Bahram); Mar Peros (similarly shamed by his parents and martyred in 448); and James of Karka (a 20-year-old notary to Bahram, tortured alongside many others after casually remarking that he'd rather be cut into pieces than renounce God).